freon4dsl/Freon4dsl/notes/svelte5.md

    **SOLVED** by changing the tabindex at several places.

 8. The parameter list in method has too many drag handles.
+    - Open Example project, Model89

+   **FIXED** Changed adding list-joins from creating a list box into creating a layout box.

 9. The table headers have drag handles, they should not be there.
    The empty action box at the end of a list or table should not have a drag handle either.

-10. Too many effects in ErrorList, ErrorMarker, TextComponent, RenderComponent These all seem to come from replacing the old afterUpdate, which has no real equivalent in Svelte 5.
+10. Too many effects in ErrorList, ErrorMarker, TextComponent, RenderComponent, TableComponent.
+    These all seem to come from replacing the old afterUpdate, which has no real equivalent in Svelte 5.
     I did make a number of changes, and it seems to be resolved by them, would like to discuss before pushing them.